Suchona013/App-Automation-Calculator/README.md

       appium --use-plugins=execute-driver --base-path /wd/hub

 - Run the "CalculatorTest" file
+- After the tests complete, find the report in the following folder

+      /reports/extent-report.html

+- Open the HTML file in a browser to view the results.

 ## Output Screenshot
 Reports